flancia-coop/doc.anagora.org/loving-kindness-revolution.md

-Flancia, or the loving kindness revolution
+Flancia, or the loving kindness revolution!

 ## What is loving kindness?
 [[Loving kindness]], or [[mettā]], is a [[meditation technique]] where you intentionally cultivate positive, happy, loving thoughts and feelings: thoughts of [[good will]] towards yourself and [[others]], and feelings of [[happiness]], unconditional love, joy, and care.
 Loving kindness is relatively easy, extremely enjoyable – even blissful – and it can genuinely [[change your life]].